 Supply Chain Initiatives

-Despite the very small amount of utility scale wind installed in the region, there are at least 112 manufacturing facilities in the 11 southeastern states that provide components to the wind industry.
-As land-based projects are developed in the southeast, and especially offshore wind projects, we can expect to see the supply chain grow.
+Despite the very small amount of utility scale wind installed, the Southeast is home to a significant portion of the industry's manufacturing supply chain.
+At present, there are at least 112 manufacturing facilities in the 11 southeastern states that provide components to the wind industry.

-ADD YOUR COMPANY to the online database.
+ADD YOUR COMPANY to the online database (this must be done on a desktop or tablet computer).
 Listing your company is free and takes about 5 minutes.

 EDIT YOUR PROFILE if you have already created an account.